zgoda-mobica/talks-python-i18n_l10n/README.md

 ru_UA.utf8
 ```

 In the above example I have installed complete sets of locales for English, French, Polish and Russian languages in UTF-8 script. `C` and `POSIX` are default fallback locales and are always available, when applying translation untranslated messages are returned.
-Full locale name consists of locale name (eg. `en`), territory specification (eg. `ZA`) and optionally script.
+Full locale name consists of ISO 639-1 language name (eg. `en`), ISO 3166-1 territory specification (eg. `ZA`) and optionally script.
 Some territories have default script so the script name may be omitted from full locale name.

 ## `gettext`